mpf/spgl1/docs/docs/index.md

-# SPGL1: A solver for sparse optimization
+# SPGL1: A solver for sparse least squares

 SPGL1 is an open-source Matlab solver for sparse least-squares.
 It is designed to solve any one of these three problem formulations: